ISGNeuroTeam/nifi_tools/docs/Processors.md

 metric
 name
 ```
-As you can see, the names of the metric_name and metric_long_name fields are split into separate words, which does not affect the quality of the search.
+As you can see, the names of the metric_name and metric_long_name fields are split into separate words.
+Therefore, when working with unstructured data, it is better to use regular expressions (json tokenizer = false), and when working with key-value records, it is better to use the json parsing (json tokenizer = true)

 Extends: AbstractProcessor